Drup/furl/Readme.md

 val handle_camlidaes : Uri.t -> camlidae list
 ```

-You can then give this handler to your favorite webservice and Tada, a camelidae web API.
+You can then give this handler to your favorite web server and Tada, a camelidae web API.

 You can also expose the formatted urls for clients:
 ```ocaml